edemaine/cocreate/doc/README.md

 You can also zoom using a scroll wheel while holding <kbd>Ctrl</kbd>, or using a touchpad's zoom gesture (typically two-finger pinching).

+On a multitouch surface (like a tablet with touchscreen), two-finger dragging will also activate pan and zoom.

 ### <img src="icons/mouse-pointer.svg" width="18" alt="Select Icon"> Select Tool

 The Select Tool is the second "mode": you can be in only one mode at once.